stanford-oval/genie-cloud/doc/thingpedia-device-class.md

 They give users the ability to write a device with standard RSS and RESTful interfaces without any JS code.
 For more details, please refer to [declarative Thingpedia entries](/doc/thingpedia-device-with-zero-code.md).

-Mixin `@org.thingpedia.config.none` provides the basic config module for devices require no authentication or those only require an API key.
+Mixin `@org.thingpedia.config.none` provides the basic config module for devices that require no authentication or those only require an API key.
-More options such as OAuth and IoT discovery are described in [complete guide for authentication and discovery](/doc/thingpedia-device-intro-auth-n-discovery.md).
+More options such as OAuth and IoT discovery are described in the [complete guide for authentication and discovery](/doc/thingpedia-device-intro-auth-n-discovery.md).

 ## Function declarations